johnbros/mlb_sim/pitch_type_model/README.md

   - 4 games involved mid-game relocation.
 These represent <1,000 pitches.
 After evaluation I decided that it was acceptable to treat these as if they had remainined in the original location for simplicity.
 I may revisit this later but I believe the impact to be minimal so only if I have time.

   - For other suspended games, timestamp gaps were filled using the same interpolation strategy.
 In every case I validated, resumed timestamps aligned with the actual resume date and time.

-## Reaching out

-- If you have any question about methods, decisions, or data collection please do not hesitate to reach out I am happy to discuss any of my work or if you want to tell me about what you are working on I am also happy to hear about that.